 Suppression of dissenting voices doesn't imply the existence of secret

 conspiracies.
-Just as no conspiracy is needed to explain intolerance
+Just as no conspiracy is needed to explain racist or sexist

 suppression.
 All we require is that a collection of individual attackers

 have a common motivation.
-If the victim of genuine suppressive acts makes
+If the victims of genuine suppressive acts

-a complaint, then it would be a great injustice to dismiss their complaint
+make complaints, then it would be a great injustice to dismiss their

 as delusional paranoia.
 Analogy: if women complain about receiving lower